Skip to main content

-Please join us for the 15th Annual Canadian Conference on Lymphoproliferative Disorders (CCOLD) taking place as a hybrid conference in Lake Louise, Alberta on March 21 to 23, 2025.
+Please mark your calendars for the 16th Annual Canadian Conference on Lymphoproliferative Disorders (CCOLD) taking place as a hybrid conference in Banff, Alberta on March 20 to 22, 2026.

 CCOLD provides a unique opportunity for attendees to interact with international experts in the field of hematologic malignancies.
 The scope of this meeting will highlight both recent research findings elucidating the pathophysiology of these diverse diseases, as well as changes in therapeutic advances that have had a large impact in the management of our patients.
 As in previous meetings the format will be didactic presentations as well as case based panel discussions.
 There will be opportunity for audience participation via electronic polling with the entire faculty featured during the panel discussions.